AsifAnsari360/ansible-proj/README.md

 ```bash
 sudo vim /etc/ansible/hosts
 ```
 In the hosts file add the below lines of code.
 Add your instance's Public IP address.
+Save and exit using :wq
 ```bash
 [servers]
 ansible-server ansible_host=<Public IP>
 ```
+Save and exit using  :wq

 Create a keys directory on your remote terminal, to copy the your_key_name.pem key from the local system to your remote instance (keys directory).
 Open the terminal on your local system and change the directory where you have saved your security key (your_key_name.pem).

 - In your Remote terminal